open-power/secvarctl/README.md

 		-h <hashAlg> hash function, used when output or input format is [h]ash, current <hashAlg> are : {'SHA256', 'SHA224', 'SHA1', 'SHA384', 'SHA512'}
-		-k <privKey> , private key, used when generating [p]kcs7 or [a]uth file -c <certFile> , x509 certificate (PEM), used when generating [p]kcs7 or [a]uth file
+		-k <privKey> , private key, used when generating [p]kcs7 or [a]uth file -c <certFile> , x509 certificate (PEM), used when generating [p]kcs7 or [a]uth file reset , generates a valid variable reset file, replaces <inputFormat>:<outputFormat>.
+			This file is just an auth file with an empty ESL.
+Required arguments are output file, signer crt/key pair and variable name.
+			No input file required.

 	<inputFormat>: